-Generally, for both regions, the largest negative contributions to ERFACI are associated with low-altitude cloud states (cloud states that have even numbers).
-To some extent, this is expected since the convection scheme, which is likely one of the sources of higher-altitude clouds, is not currently coded to respond to aerosol and because the lower-altitude clouds are closer to the surface aerosol sources.
-For the northern NA region, the largest terms are those with the same low cloud state in the PI and PD (i.e. the diagonal terms for the even numbered states in the matrix), although it should be noted that the diagonal terms could involve $f_c$ or LWPic changes within these states.
-The largest overall term occurs when both the PI and PD are in cloud state 8 (i.e. no change in cloud state).
-This is when low-, mid- and high-altitude clouds are present at the same time.
-However, if the mid- and highaltitude clouds are thin, it is still possible that the low-altitude cloud has the largest impact here.
+Generally for both regions the largest negative contributions to ERF{ACI} are associated with low-altitude cloud states (cloud states that have even numbers).
+To some extent this is expected since the convection scheme, which is likely one of the sources of higher altitude clouds, is not currently coded to respond to aerosol and because the lower-altitude clouds are closer to the surface aerosol sources.
+For the northern NA region, the largest terms are those with the same low cloud state in the PI and PD (i.e., the diagonal terms for the even numbered states in the matrix).
+Although it should be noted that the diagonal terms could involve f_c or LWP{ic} changes within these states.
+The largest overall term occurs when both the PI and PD are in cloud state 8 (i.e., no change in cloud state).
+This is when low, mid and high altitude clouds are present at the same time.
+However, if the 510 mid and high altitude clouds are thin, it is still possible that the low-altitude cloud is having the largest impact here.
 The next two (joint) largest forcing contributions occur when both the PI and PD have only low clouds (state no. 2) and when low clouds and high clouds are present together (state no. 6).

 However, contributions from transitions between cloud states are not negligible for the northern region.
-For example, PI to PD transitions between states 1 and 2 (clear sky in the PI and low clouds in the PD) contribute -0.35 W m-2.
-However, there is a reciprocal positive response of $0.30 \,\mathrm{W \, m^{-2}}$ for transitions between states 2 and 1, which represents the removal of a low cloud that was present in the PI to create clear skies in the PD.
+For example, PI to PD transitions between state 1 and 2 (clear sky in the PI and low cloud in the PD) contribute -0.35 W m-2.
+However, there is a reciprocal positive response of 0.30 W m^{-2} for transitions between state 2 and 1, which represents the removal of low cloud that was present in the PI to create clear skies in the PD.
 There is a certain degree of randomness that is likely in the cloud state changes due to all of the changes not necessarily being driven by aerosol; there is still some model freedom despite the nudging to meteorology since the model is only nudged above the boundary layer and only the winds are nudged.
-Thus, it is perhaps more useful to consider the net forcing contribution from both the PI to PD transitions and those from the reciprocal transitions, as shown in the bottom row of Fig. 18.
-Appendix G explains the details of how these are produced.
-Other transitions have a larger net negative effect, such as the transitions between states 6 and 8 (net effect of $-0.18 \text{ W m}^{-2}$ ).
-This indicates transitions from low- and high-altitude clouds to low-, mid-, and high-altitude clouds, suggesting that the creation of midaltitude clouds also has an impact.
-Nevertheless, these transition terms are considerably smaller than the diagonal (no transition) terms described earlier for the northern NA region.
+Thus, it is perhaps more useful to consider the net forcing contribution from both the PI to PD transitions and those from the reciprocal transitions